 I research.

-I have held research positions at the University of Cambridge, Columbia University, the University of Geneva, King’s College London, and have been awarded Fellowships by the Wellcome Trust, the European Union, as well as institutes for advanced studies in New York, Paris, London, Delmenhorst, and Amsterdam.
+I have held research positions at the University of Cambridge, Columbia University, the University of Geneva, King’s College London, and have been awarded research fellowships by the Wellcome Trust, the European Union, as well as institutes for advanced studies in New York, Paris, London, Delmenhorst, and Amsterdam.

 Some of my work has been published.